ice1245/writeAndReadFromFile/README.md

 ### Contributors
-You're always more than welcome to help out :-)
+You're always more than welcome to help out.